Home Heat Pump Guide

 How a Heat Pump Is Different

 A heat pump also runs on electricity, but it does not convert electricity directly into heat.
-Instead, it moves heat from the outside air into your home, using a refrigeration cycle.
+Instead, it moves heat from the outside air into your home.
 For every 1 kWh of electricity consumed, a heat pump delivers 2.5 to 3.5 kWh of heat.

 Running Cost Comparison